SV005/Blender-Shape-Key-Rig-Generator/README.md

 # Blender-Shape-Key-Rig-Generator
-This tool will generate the polygon shape rig for animating the 3d object using it's different shape keys.
+This Blender addon can generate rigs for animating the 3d object using it's different shape keys.

 ## Installation
 Install this python code file as an add-on in Blender.